ncredinburgh/JavaForSmallTeams/specifics/700_beware_casts_and_generics_warnings.md

 }
 ```

-While most Java programmers will prefer the earlier OO version, this version has two advantages
+While most Java programmers will prefer the earlier OO version, this version has two advantages:

 1. It requires no change to the *structure* of the original code - all we have really done is make the types document what is happening
 2. It requires less code

 This pattern can help quickly tame a legacy code base that is difficult to comprehend.

-#### Limits of the type system
+#### Limits of the Type System

 Sometimes we do reach the limits of Java's type system and need to cast.

-Before we do this we must make certain that the cast is safe and there is not better solution to our problem.
+Before we do this, we must make certain that the cast is safe and there is no better solution to our problem.

-Similarly we may need to sometimes suppress a Generics warning, this can be done by annotating with `@SuppressWarnings` e.g.
+Similarly, we may need to sometimes suppress a Generics warning, this can be done by annotating with `@SuppressWarnings` e.g.

 ```java
 @SuppressWarnings("unchecked")